cytopia/docker-dvwa/README.md

 If you prefer an always up-to-date version, use the here provided Docker Compose setup.
 The image will always be built locally against the latest master branch of the [DVWA](https://github.com/digininja/DVWA) repository.

+Additionally this Docker image comes with **CTF challenges** that require you to completely compromise this machine by reaching root user permissions.
+[Read here](#pirate_flag-capture-the-flag) for details.

 ## :tada: Install